-We continue to support Senator Blumenthal's efforts, including S. 646, the Justice for Servicemembers and Veterans Act, which would clarify the procedural rights of Guard members within USERRA.
+We continue to support Senator Blumenthal's efforts, including last congress' S. 646, the Justice for Service members and Veterans Act, which would clarify the procedural rights of Guard members within USERRA.
 Unfortunately, current USERRA language surrounding forced arbitration is not clear, and there are conflicting court decisions that do not always protect Guard members' procedural rights.
-NGAUS urges the passage of this common-sense legislation and asks this Committee to champion changes in law to clarify congressional intent, stop misinterpretations, protect our Guard members and grant them due process in these workplace circumstances.
+NGAUS urges the passage of this common-sense legislation and asks this Committee to champion changes in law to clarify congressional intent, stop misinterpretations, protect our Guard members and grant them due process in these workplace situations.

 Unemployment and underemployment also continues to be a concern for our members.
 We ask for your continued support in passing critical legislation creating pathways to steady employment for Guardsmen.
-We support Congresswoman McSally's legislation, H.R.
-3018, the Veterans' Entry to Apprenticeship Act, which requires the VA treat pre-apprenticeship programs as a program of apprenticeship for the purposes of providing educational assistance.
-We encourage passage of S.1218, Empowering Federal Employment for Veterans Act of 2017, introduced by Senator Heitkamp, which requires executive agencies to maintain a Veterans Employment Program Office and designate a veteran's employment official.
-We also greatly appreciate H.R.
-3272, Veteran Education Empowerment Act, introduced by Congresswoman Frankel that directs the VA Secretary to establish a grant program to provide Veteran Student Centers at institutions of higher learning to assist veterans pursuing higher education.
+We support Congressman Ryan and Palazzo's legislation, H.R.
+801, the Reserve Component Employer Incentive, Compensation, and Relief Act of 2019, which grants tax credits to employers who employ members of the National Guard and Reserve.
+Legislation like this is critical to incentivize National Guard employment as we continue to demand more training time of these citizen soldiers.
+We also encourage re-introduction and passage of last Congress' S.1218, Empowering Federal Employment for Veterans Act of 2017, introduced by Senator Heitkamp, which requires executive agencies to maintain a Veterans Employment Program Office and designate a veteran's employment official.